Interested in booking an appointment? Verify your insurance here!

 Author

-Jay Shah, MD Dr. Jay M. Shah of SamWell Institute for Pain Management in Colonia, New Jersey, is a highly regarded physician who is board-certified in Pain Medicine and Physical Medicine and Rehabilitation (PM&R).
+Jay Shah, MD Dr. Jay M. Shah of SamWell Institute for Pain Management in Colonia, New Jersey, is a highly regarded physician who is board-certified as a Pain Specialist and Physical Medicine and Rehabilitation (PM&R).

 You Might Also Enjoy...